 To import the holes map, go to the Textures field and choose the path to the holes map.

-Layers (with its materials) are superimposed on terrain base in specified order.
+Layers (with their materials) are superimposed on the base terrain in a specified order.

 To add a layer, go to the Layers tab.
 Click Add and the layer will appear in the list.